aiverify-foundation/moonshot/docs/getting_started/overview.md

 ### Benchmark

-Benchmarks are “Exam questions” to test the model across a variety of competencies, e.g., language and context understanding.
+Benchmarks are “exam questions” to test the model across a variety of competencies, e.g., language and context understanding.

 Moonshot offers a range of benchmarks to measure your LLM application's performance in the categories of Capability, Quality, and Trust & Safety.
 These include benchmarks widely used by the community like Google's BigBench and HuggingFace's leaderboards, and more domain/task specific tests like Tamil Language and Medical LLM benchmarks.